byunghyun23/instance-segmentation/README.md

-# Instance Segmentation with Mask R-CNN
+# Instance Segmentation Using Mask R-CNN

 ## Introduction
 This is a Torchvision implementation for Instance Segmentation.